Early season pest control for Ontario soybeans growers

 Early in the growing season, Maisonneuve said that growers can expect a whole slew of insects, such as wireworm and cutworm, grubs, seedcorn maggots, that could influence seed treatment purchases from an agri-retailer.

 “Soybean aphids and bean leaf beetles are other culprits that can cause significant damage if the infestation is high enough,” explained Maisonneuve.
-“These pests have always been a significant threat to Ontario soybean fields, which is why growers need to have the right plan in place ahead of time to address them to the best of their abilities.”
+“These pests have always been a significant threat to Ontario soybean fields, which is why growers need to have the right plan to address them to the best of their abilities.”

-Early-season insects can feed on soybean seeds and seedlings causing plant injury, stunting, delayed emergence, or stand loss, noted Maisonneuve.
-Pests such as bean leaf beetles feeding on young soybean plants later into the reproductive stage.
+Maisonneuve noted that early-season insects can feed on soybean seeds and seedlings, causing plant injury, stunting, delayed emergence, or stand loss.
+Pests such as bean leaf beetles feed on young soybean plants later into the reproductive stage.

-He continued: “It’s important for growers to make the investment and use the right insecticide treatment at the optimum time to combat infestations when they arise.
+He continued: “Growers need to invest and use the right insecticide treatment at the optimum time to combat infestations when they arise.
 The right soybean seed treatment can keep soybean aphid levels low early in the growing season, potentially mitigating the need for foliar insecticide application later in the season.”

 We are all aware that although pests are known to cause a fair amount of crop damage within areas of the field under immense population pressure, producers of seed treatments have done an exceptional job of giving farmers the protection they need to get the desired yield.